WordsOut poems by Godfrey Rust | sequence Magi 4 of 4 | home

 The epiphany

-A stable is a good place for revelations.
+A stable's a good place for revelations.

-and looking for something else.
+by people half-exhausted, looking for something else.

 Just as we felt like giving up,